-Make the Most of 90 Days in Europe, and Afford It
+Make the Most of 90 Days Traveling in Europe on a Budget

 Early in my travels, Europe was always the place I dreamt about.
 If you were to give me one of those “which city are you?”
 BuzzFeed quizzes that are utterly addicting, I would almost always be the whimsical romantic in the group, receiving Paris as my city time and time again.